How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Switching when your policy renews is the cleanest approach for most homeowners.
 Your old coverage ends precisely when the new one begins, eliminating any overlap or proration confusion.
 You also avoid early cancellation fees that some insurers charge for mid-term exits, and you don't risk losing any loyalty or claims-free discounts that may have been reducing your rate.

-Your renewal notice — typically sent 30 to 45 days before expiration — is the ideal signal to start shopping.
-If your premium has jumped significantly, that notice is your cue to compare at least 3–5 quotes before deciding to stay or go.
+Your renewal notice, typically sent 30 to 45 days before expiration, is the ideal signal to start shopping.
+If your premium has jumped significantly (and with home insurance costs expected to rise roughly 4% on average by the end of 2026, the fifth consecutive year of increases, many renewal notices will), that's your cue to compare at least 3 to 5 quotes before deciding to stay or go.
+Learn more about the renewal process and timeline before your next notice arrives.

 Switching Mid-Term (When It Makes Sense)